skeeto/skeeto.github.com/_posts/2019-07-10-Predictable-Passphrase-Derived-PGP-Keys.markdown

     $ passphrase2pgp -uid "Foo <foo@example.com>" | gpg --import

 You will be prompted for a passphrase.
-That passphrase is be run through [Argon2id][argon2], a memory-hard KDF, with the User ID as the salt.
+That passphrase is run through [Argon2id][argon2], a memory-hard KDF, with the User ID as the salt.
 Deriving the key requires 8 passes over 1GB of state, which takes my current computers around 8 seconds.
 With the `-paranoid` option enabled,